Zanzibar, Tanzania Destination Guide

 Fuji Beach Disco is in the village of Bububu and happens every Friday and Saturday night.
 Dala-dalas on route B from town run past the entrance.
 Ask to be dropped off at Fuji Beach.
-Entry fee is 500 shillings — about 70 cents.
+The entry fee is 500 shillings — about 70 cents.

 At the other end of the spectrum:

-A famously decadent establishment dripping with stone Persian baths, four-poster beds and draped silk hangings.
-Prices start from about $110-200.
+A famously decadent establishment dripping with stone Persian baths, four-poster beds, and draped silk hangings.

 Out of Stone Town, the two main accommodation centers are the Ras Nungwi peninsular in the north and the beaches of the east coast.
 If your time is limited, it can be hard to decide which to choose.